dermorz/dermorz/README.md

 *I am a Señor Software Engineer who fell in love with Go.
 After many years with Python as main language I don’t want to go back anytime soon.*

-Currently I am working at 📻 radio.de GmbH in Hamburg, Germany where I am building backend services with Go and running them on AWS.
+Currently I am working full-remote at [Kubermatic](https://www.kubermatic.com/).